David Tudor: Piano realisations

 Despite the significant role Tudor had in the creative act, "during his years as a pianist, Tudor never considered himself as a composer, or even a co-composer, of the music he played".

-However, Ben Piekut argues differently, drawing from the work of Bruno Latour.
+However, Benjamin Piekut argues differently, drawing from the work of Bruno Latour.
 These fixed realisations are examples of 'distributed authorship' where "the conception, meaning and sound-world of a given composition is shared across multiple subjectivities".
 The conception and meaning of the work for Cage is always created with Tudor in mind, and thus shared across the subjectivities of these two actors.
 Similarly, the output 'sound-world' is shared in that Tudor's function in realising the score is decision making based on Cage's stimuli (score), and Cage's stimuli does not present a coherent sound-world on its own.
 Piekut goes on to align this creative-distribution with Cage's Buddhist anti-ego worldview.